guardian/guardian-management/readme.md

 In your build.sbt:

-    resolvers += "Guardian Github Snapshots" at "http://guardian.github.com/maven/repo-releases" libraryDependencies += "com.gu" %% "management-servlet-api" % "5.35"
+    libraryDependencies += "com.gu" %% "management-servlet-api" % "5.37"

-As of 5.34, Scala 2.8, 2.9, and 2.10 are no longer supported.
-Upgrade your project to Scala 2.11.2
+It's published for Scala `2.11` and `2.12` to maven-central.

 Add the management filter to your web.xml
 --------------------------------------------